-This course is an introduction to astronomy for non-science majors.
-Topics covered include the apparent motions and changes seen in the night sky, light and telescopes, bodies in the solar system, the properties and evolution of stars (including the sun), and the origin and structure of the universe.
-A basic understanding of high school algebra is assumed.
+This course will focus on an introduction to astronomy for non-science majors.
+Topics covered include the night sky, light and telescopes, the solar system, the lives of stars, and the origin and structure of the universe.
+To be successful in this course, students should have competency in solving algebraic formulas.
+(3 credits)

 - High school Algebra